Welcome to Bermuda!

 Morgan's Point hotel development planned

-Munro Beach Cottages
+Munro Beach and Cottages at Whitney Bay

-Closed in July 2007 after having been one of the very best small hostelries in Bermuda.
+Munro Beach CottagesClosed in July 2007 after having been one of the very best small hostelries in Bermuda.
 A lovely 4-acre estate with beach frontage.
-The premises were bought by an American property investor who hopes one day, when conditions are once again right in Bermuda, to redevelop the property.
-Potential investors should ask if they can see the property.
 Before July 2007 it was the much-liked, private, exclusive, romantic but also family-friendly Munro Beach Cottages, nestled between the world-famous Port Royal Golf Course and it's own lovely private beach, Munro Beach, at Whitney Bay.
 They were sold by the Munro family to American real estate investor Sam Byrne who hopes to develop them.
 The investment firm Mr Byrne founded, CrossHarbor Capital Partners, specializes in real estate investment and distressed loans.
-It manages $5.5 billion in assets for its own account and on behalf of pension funds, and institutions.
-The 5-acre premises looked out westerly on the Atlantic Ocean guaranteeing spectacular sunset views.
+At the time of the property purchase, CrossHarbour managed $5.5 billion in assets for its own account and on behalf of pension funds, and institutions.
+The 5-acre premises look out westerly on the Atlantic Ocean guaranteeing spectacular sunset views.
 There were various types of accommodation, all with ocean views, air conditioning fan, TV, radio and safe.
 The units consisted of a bedroom/living/dining room with separate kitchen and bathroom with shower and tub.
 The kitchens were fully equipped with refrigerator, microwave, stove, oven, coffee percolator and toaster.
 Barbecues and a daily maid service were also provided.
 Munro Beach Cottages were quite secluded, but that was one of their main selling points.
-It was a 1km walk to the bus stops on Middle Road, but guests received a complimentary lift to Oleander Cycles where they could hire a scooter or moped.
-If they did not fancy their own cooking every night inside or using the barbeque facilities provided then one of Bermuda’s finest restaurants, the Cedar Room at Pompano Beach Club was very close by as was Greg’s Steakhouse (now closed) at the Port Royal Golf Course.
-Munro Beach Cottages welcomed children.
-Families could rent out one or two or more units, as required.
+It was a 1km walk to the bus stops on Middle Road, but guests received a complimentary lift to a place to hire a scooter or moped.
+If they did not fancy their own cooking every night inside or using the barbeque facilities provided then several were close by, so are tennis courts and water sports.
 A unique feature of the beach was that at low tide it was possible to wade out 300 feet to the reef line.
-Tennis courts and water sports were not far away, at both at the Port Royal Golf Course and the Pompano Beach Club Watersports Centre.

 Munro Beach